Skip to main content

 From the AI agent

-The most common approach is to ask the AI agent to create a PR as part of its task.
-Include instructions like “open a PR when done” in your prompt, and the agent will use gh pr create to open a pull request from the task branch.
+The most common approach — include instructions like “open a PR when done” in your prompt.
+The agent uses gh pr create to open a pull request from the task branch.

 From GitHub

-You can also create a PR manually in GitHub.
-Navigate to your repository, select the task branch (e.g., whim-ww-42), and open a pull request as usual.
-Whim detects the PR automatically via webhook.
+Create a PR manually in GitHub from the task branch (e.g., whim-ww-42).
+Whim detects it automatically via webhook.

-Once a PR is linked to a task, Whim tracks its state in real time:
+Once a PR is linked, Whim tracks its state in real time:

 StatusMeaning